aws-solutions-library-samples/aws-insurancelake-etl/docs/loading_data.md

 |Format	|Exceptions
 |---	|---
-|[CSV](file_formats.md#csv-comma-separated-value)	|The ETL will default to using the first row of a CSV file as the header.
-If your CSV file has no header, you must provide an `input_spec` configuration indicating no header.
+|[CSV](file_formats.md#csv-comma-separated-value)	|The ETL will default to using the first row of a CSV file as the header, `"` as the quote character, and `"` as the escape character.
+To change these options, you must provide [an `input_spec` configuration](file_formats.md#csv-comma-separated-value).
+Other Spark CSV read defaults affect the way the ETL interprets CSV files.
+Refer to the [Spark CSV File Data Source Option Documentation](https://spark.apache.org/docs/latest/sql-data-sources-csv.html#data-source-option) for details.
 |[Parquet](file_formats.md#parquet)	|Parquet files that do not end with a `parquet` extension will need to be renamed or you must provide an `input_spec` configuration indicating the file format.
 Multi-file Parquet data sources will require pipeline customization detailed in [Handling Multi-file Data Sets](file_formats.md#handling-multi-file-data-sets).
 |[Excel](file_formats.md#microsoft-excel-format-support)	|Excel files are identified by the extensions `xls`, `xlsx`, `xlm`, `xlsm`.
 Loading Excel files requires the [installation of the Spark Excel libraries](file_formats.md#obtaining-the-driver).
 In addition, the ETL will default to using the first sheet in an Excel workbook, the data at cell A1, and assume the first row of data is the header.
 If your Excel file has data on a different sheet, in a different position, has no header, or requires a password, you must provide [an `input_spec` configuration](file_formats.md#configuration).
 |[JSON](file_formats.md#json)	|JSON files are identified by the extensions `json`, `.jsonl`.
 The ETL will default to loading JSON files as JSON Lines (each line contains one JSON object).
 If your JSON file uses multiple lines for a single object, you must provide an `input_spec` configuration.

 Other formats require some configuration even for the first load.

-### TSV
+### TSV, Pipe-delimited, Other Delimiters

-The ETL will not attempt to detect source data files containing Tab Seperated Values (TSV).
-If your source data file uses a TSV format, you must specify an `input_spec` configuration indicating the file format (and optionally whether there is a header).
-Refer to the [TSV file format documentation](file_formats.md#tsv-tab-separated-value) for configuration details.
+The ETL will not attempt to detect source data files containing Tab Seperated Values (TSV), pipe (`|`) delimiters, or other delimiter characters.
+If your source data file uses a delimiter other than commas, you must specify an `input_spec` configuration indicating the file format (and optionally whether there is a header).
+Refer to the [Pipe-delimited file format documentation](file_formats.md#pipe-delimited) and [TSV file format documentation](file_formats.md#tsv-tab-separated-value) for configuration details.

 ### Fixed Width